netcamo/assignment-3-1011331/reports/Assignment-1-Report.md

 # Jeyhun Yagublu Assignment Report

-## Part 1 - Design
+## Part 1 - Batch data ingestion

-1. *Explain your choice of types of data to be supported and technologies for*  ***mysimbdp-coredms***

-    I have decided to use Airbnb Listings data for my design since it can include huge amount of data and airbnb is one of the widely used platforms which needs to use their data efficiently.
-This data is a tabular data consisting different types of data (numerical,textual etc) as its columns and can span to billions of rows.

-    I have decided to use Cassandra as my data storage given its capabilities and successful implementations on similar big data platforms.
-It is scalable and  can reliable work even when there are failures in some components.
-Moreover it can reliable work under heavy load when multiple Consumers and Producers need it concurrently.
-I will use cassandra containers in Docker to implement all needed functionality.

-    I decided to implement cassandra setup and configuration using Python and this setup can be accessed using REST API through Python FLASK.
+1. *The ingestion will be applied to files of data.
+Design a set of constraints for files that mysimbdp will support for ingestion.
+Design a set of constraints for the tenant service profile w.r.t. ingestion (e.g., maximum number of files and amount of data).
+Explain why you as a platform provider decide such constraints.
+Implement these constraints into simple configuration files and provide examples (e.g., JSON or YAML).*

-2. *Design and explain interactions between main components in your architecture of mysimbdp*
+1. *Design and explain interactions between main components in your architecture of mysimbdp*